MelomanCool/purely-functional-gui-kotlin/README.md

 View returns a data structure which represents the GUI.

-Update replaces the state when something happens (for example, a button was pressed).
+Update replaces the state when something happens (for example, when a button was pressed).